opsmill/infrahub/docs/guides/schema.md

 #### Git integration

+You can defined a schema in an [external repository](/topics/repository).
 The schemas that should be loaded must be declared in the ``.infrahub.yml`` directory, under schemas.

 > Individual files and directory are both supported.